Want to help out?

 Susan Graves

-SPIRIT GUIDE & VOLUNTEER REPAIRER sewing & patching
+SPIRIT GUIDE & REPAIR COACH sewing & patching

 Susan is the heartbeat of our sewing section.
 She’s a self-starter who brings in unusual projects and inspires everyone around her.
 Charismatic and endlessly welcoming, she always has friends by her side and stories that light up the room.
 A natural coordinator and fabulous host, Susan is truly a pillar of Repair Café El Barrio.
 To us, she’s not just a volunteer, she’s a legend, a spirit guide, and the kind of person who makes the café feel like home.